observerly/polaris/README.md

 # Polaris

-Polaris is a fully tree-shakeable Javascript library for performing astrometric and astronomical calculations.
+Polaris is a fully tree-shakeable Javascript library for performing astrometric and astronomical calculations, written in Typescript.